Venture Studio Characteristics Associated with New Venture Equity Exits

 Hosmer & Lemeshow's purposeful selection: control for the obvious confounder, then test every other variable independently against that baseline.
 Each variable gets a fair shot.

-Three composites
+The composites

 The question